BrianHicks/emit/README.md

 router(document=' '.join(random.choice(document) for i in range(20)))
 ```

 So how do you get it?
-Soon, on PyPI.
-For now:
+On PyPI!

-    pip install -e git+https://github.com/BrianHicks/emit.git#egg=emit
+    pip install emit

 Some Links: